 Thalassemia is a hereditary blood disorder in which mutations in the α - or β -globin chains of hemoglobin lead to globin chain precipitates and aggregates that disturb the RBC membrane and induce oxidative stress, leading to decreased survival of RBC precursors, ineffective erythropoiesis, hemolysis of mature RBCs, and anemia.
-We estimate that the prevalence of thalassemia is between 18,000 and 23,000 individuals in the United States and EU5; approximately 70,000 individuals in Saudi Arabia, United Arab Emirates, Kuwait, Bahrain, Qatar and Oman, also known as the Gulf Council Countries, or GCC; and greater than one million individuals worldwide.
+We estimate that the prevalence of thalassemia is between 18,000 and 23,000 individuals in the United States and EU5.
 In addition to anemia, patients with thalassemia can experience enlarged spleen, bone deformities, iron overload, fatigue, and infection.
-Current treatment strategies for thalassemia include blood transfusion and bone marrow transplantation, as well as newer therapies such as Reblozyl® (luspatercept-aamt) for the treatment of beta-thalassemia or Casgevy® for the treatment of transfusion-dependent beta-thalassemia.
+Current treatment strategies for thalassemia include blood transfusion and bone marrow transplantation, as well as newer therapies such as Reblozyl® for the treatment of β -thalassemia.
 We believe that the activation of wild-type PKR may increase ATP production and improve red cell fitness and survival of thalassemic RBCs, by increasing the clearance globin chain aggregates through ATP-dependent proteolytic mechanisms.

-Sickle Cell Disease (SCD)
+Sickle Cell Disease

 SCD is an inherited blood disorder caused by mutations in hemoglobin that enable the hemoglobin to form long polymeric chains under certain conditions such as low oxygenation, or deoxygenation.
 Polymerization of this irregular hemoglobin results in RBCs taking on a sickle shape, causing them to aggregate and obstruct small blood vessels, restricting blood flow to organs resulting in pain, cell death and organ damage.
-We estimate that the prevalence of SCD is between 120,000 and 135,000 individuals in the United States and EU5 and greater than three million individuals worldwide.
+We estimate that the prevalence of SCD is between 120,000 and 135,000 individuals in the United States and EU5.
 RBC deoxygenation is modulated by several factors, including the levels of 2,3-diphosphoglycerate, or 2,3-DPG, which is found to be elevated in sickle cell patient RBCs.
 Current treatment strategies focus on managing and preventing acute RBC sickling, and include hydroxyurea, L-glutamine and blood transfusions, as well as recently approved therapies such as Adakveo® and Oxbryta®.
 We believe that activation of wild-type PKR in patients with SCD may reduce hemoglobin polymerization and the sickling process by at least two mechanisms.
 Reducing the level of 2,3-DPG in RBCs would increase the oxygenation state of hemoglobin to reduce sickling, while increasing the levels of ATP may improve RBC hydration status which may also inhibit the sickling process.

-Lower Risk MDS (LR MDS)
+Lower Risk MDS

-MDS is a heterogeneous group of rare hematological malignancies characterized by dysfunctional hematopoiesis (or formation of blood cells), progressive cytopenia (or lower-than-normal number of blood cells) and an increased risk of progression to acute myeloid leukemia, or AML.
-The most common type of MDS is LR MDS, but many existing therapies and therapies under development focus on high risk MDS.
-Among patients with LR MDS, which is less likely to progress to AML, the primary concern is symptomatic anemia.
+MDS is a heterogeneous group of rare hematological malignancies characterized by dysfunctional hematopoiesis (or formation of blood cells), progressive cytopenia (or lower-than-normal number of blood cells) and an increased risk of progression to acute myeloid leukemia.
+The most common type of MDS is lower risk, or LR, MDS, but many existing therapies and therapies under development focus on high risk MDS.
+Among patients with LR MDS, which is less likely to progress to acute myeloid leukemia, the primary concern is symptomatic anemia.
 We estimate that the prevalence of LR MDS in the United States and EU5 is between 75,000 and 80,000 individuals.
 We believe that activation of wild-type PK in LR MDS patients may improve deficient PK activity in MDS erythrocytes.
-Current treatment options for LR MDS often require in-office visits and transfusions, and erythropoiesis stimulating agents and Reblozyl® are the only approved therapies to treat anemia in a subset of patients.
+Current treatment options for LR MDS often require in-office visits and transfusions, and erythropoiesis stimulating agents and Reblozyl® (luspatercept-aamt) are the only approved therapies to treat anemia in a subset of patients.
 Despite approved therapies in subsets of patients, LR MDS associated anemia remains a disease with a high unmet medical need.